 After we’d finished we decided to look in Dover for something to eat.
 It proved to be a bit of a painful experience.
 We were too early for a number of places and there really wasn’t much around anyway.
 Eventually though we found a perfectly tolerable Italian restaurant in the middle of town who were more than willing to take our custom.
 Ideal pre-race scoff.

-Anyway, while she was at it, the girls and me walked a full circuit whilst collecting a couple of geocaches that are down there.
+While Kas was busily doing the do, the kids and me walked a full circuit whilst collecting a couple of geocaches that are down there.
 It was a bright and sunny day but not especially warm, so we enjoyed some excellent light for taking photos and we got a bit sunburned on the top of the head (Well I did.
 The kids have hair), and generally enjoyed the gentle patter of increasingly exhausted runners coming past us.
 One of those runners was obviously the good lady wife.

 The event ended with some drinking, eating, and handing out of awards.

-It was only lunchtime really when Kas had finished and they’d done all the awards, and we were in no particular hurry to get home, so we decided we had time for a return journey to Dover Castle and this time we had a pop at the old WWII bunkers, which was definitely a very different experience to the “Medieval Zone” up in the old keep.
+It was only lunchtime really when Kas had finished and they’d done all the awards, and we were in no particular hurry to get home, so we decided we had time for a return journey to Dover Castle.
+This time we had a pop at the old WWII bunkers, which was definitely a very different experience to the “Medieval Zone” up in the old keep.
 The area is accessed by going downhill to a walkway that’s essentially halfway up a cliff and overlooking the Port of Dover.
-It was so exciting that Ami tried to use one of the phones to tell someone else about it, but they weren’t home.
+It was so exciting inside that Ami tried to use one of the “old skool” phones to tell someone else about it, but they weren’t home.

-And that was more or less the end of the trip, aside from the fact that we had to drive home again, which we managed to do without incident.
+And that was more or less the end of the trip, aside from the fact that we had to drive all the way home again, which we managed to do without incident.
 Well, there was a queue trying to get through the Dartford Tunnel, but that seems to be a permanent state of affairs, and hence not worth a mention.
 We got home to discover that the house was where we’d left it.